Buchel9844/Density-dependentFunctions/README.md

 Authorship of code: R Code was written by Lisa Buche.

+The Folder "Shiny" contains the code to run the ShinyApp, which is also available online

-Details of R script and their function:
+Details of R script and their function in the folder CODE:

 1.ComputeSim.R - Simulated the communities within the parameters' ranges based on the Ricker model and the functional forms which are written as fucntion in  "1.1PopProjection_tollbox.R".
 This script runs a loop to simulated the time series of the 1500 communities.
 The script also gives multiple ways to visualise the simulated communities and create Fig 2 and Fig S1 in the Appendix (some of which are not included in the manuscript).